AARP Hearing Center

 Property classification

 States should enact the Uniform Law Commission’s Model Manufactured Housing Act.
-This would provide owners of manufactured home the option to classify their homes as real property.
+This would allow owners of manufactured homes to classify their homes as real property.

 Manufactured housing communities

-Policymakers should promote the establishment of affordable manufactured home communities that are owned by the residents themselves.
+Policymakers should promote the establishment of affordable manufactured home communities that the residents themselves own.
 Ideally, a fee-simple ownership model should be used so that residents have the ability to make improvements on their land.
 Policymakers should remove unnecessary zoning and land-use barriers to the creation of such communities.
 Instead, they should provide incentives for their creation.

-Policymakers should help residents of manufactured home communities that lease their land purchase their community land.
-They should help them establish resident-controlled ownership.
+Policymakers should help residents of manufactured home communities that lease their land purchase their community land to establish resident-controlled ownership.
 This could include codifying the first right of purchase or providing tax incentives for purchase by residents of parks that are for sale.

 If a manufactured home community closes or is sold, policymakers should provide residents with financial assistance and other relocation support.